To apply for IACP First Time Accreditation an applicant must:

 E) Provide a Supervisors Report from all Supervisors listed on the application form.

-F) Have been in on-going supervision with an Accredited Supervisor for 12 months immediately prior to applying.
+F) Have been in on-going supervision with the same Accredited Supervisor (IACP, BACP or IAHIP) for at least 12 months immediately prior to applying.
 See the Supervision Requirements page for full details.

 If the core course you have completed is not an IACP Accredited Course, you may still apply for accreditation.
 However it is at the discretion of the Accreditation Committee to evaluate whether it meets criteria.